Which sea creatures do you love the most?

-Here at SEA LIFE Scarborough, you can see thousands of spectacular creatures - from the curious and the rescued to the rare and the enigmatic.
-You're sure to be mesmerised by our underwater zones and you’ll be able to get closer to them than ever before.
+Here at SEA LIFE Scarborough you can make up your mind and see them all - from the curious and the rescued to the rare and the enigmatic.
+You’ll be able to get closer to them than ever before.

 Penguins